rshad/Automate-Spark-Hadoop-HDFS-Configuration-Ansible/README.md

 5. [References](#References)

 ## 1. Introduction
-First of all, in order to start implementing a Cloud Computing Platfrom we need an Architecture Orchestrator and
+First of all, in order to start implementing a Cloud Computing Platfrom we need an Architecture Orchestrator, in this case I use [OpenStack](https://www.openstack.org/).